 5. Bone mineral density

 Bone mineral density can easily be obtained through a simple exam.
-The ideal density lies between 1 and -1.
-If you are outside this range, it means that you have less bone mass than you should for your age.
+The ideal density lies between 1 and negative 1.
+If you’re outside this range, it means that you have less bone mass than you should for your age.

 As we age, this number normally decreases.
-But this decrease can more or less be controlled through diet by eating foods rich in calcium.
+However, this decrease can more or less be controlled through diet by eating foods rich in calcium.

-If your doctor detects low bone density levels, he or she will want to run tests at least once a year.
-If you’re not over age 30, you still have a chance to improve this number by consuming more calcium and exercising more often.
+If your doctor detects low bone density levels, they’ll want to run tests at least once a year.
+Luckily, if you’re not over age 30, you still have a chance to improve this number by consuming more calcium and exercising more often.

 6. Waist size

-This number is more than just a matter of looking good.
-It’s been proven that a large waist size is linked to metabolic syndrome, diabetes and cardiac problems.
+Unfortunately, this number is more than just a matter of looking good.
+It’s been proven that a large waist size is linked to metabolic syndrome, diabetes, and cardiac problems.